c4wrd/query_collections/README.rst

 Combination of rules is also acceptable: - The wildcard by default stops error reporting and returns all matching elements following itself in the query string.
-For example: .query("\*:id!") returns all members of the first level where id exists
+For example: .query("\*:id!") returns all members of the first level where id exists.
+We can also perform queries by using the index operators and prefixing a question mark.

 Examples:
 ---------